chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-nitsche-mixer-with-pbt-impeller/nitsche-mixer-with-pbt-impeller.rst

 Running the Simulation
 ----------------------

 Launching the simulation is as simple as specifying the executable name and the parameter file.
 For this more complex example, it is highly advised to use ``mpirun`` to parallelize the computation, with ``<np>`` the number of processes, defined accordingly with your machine's number of cpu.
-The simulation can be launched by typing, in a terminal opened in the example folder:
+Assuming that the ``lethe-fluid-nitsche`` executable is within your path, the simulation can be launched by typing, in a terminal opened in the example folder:

 .. code-block:: text
+  :class: copy-button

-  mpirun -np <np> </path/to/the/build/applications/lethe-fluid-nitsche/lethe-fluid-nitsche mixer.prm>
+  mpirun -np <np> lethe-fluid-nitsche mixer.prm

 Lethe generates a larger number of files when the Nitsche immersed boundary is used: